adrelanos/aeternity-wiki/Glossary.md

 ## T

-### Tokenless Ledger
+### Token-less Ledger

-A tokenless ledger refers to a distributed ledger that doesn’t require a native currency to operate.
+A token-less ledger refers to a distributed ledger that doesn’t require a native currency to operate.

 ### Transaction Block

-A collection of transactions on the network, gathered into a block that can then be hashed and added to the blockchain.
+A collection of transactions on the network, gathered into a block that can then be hashed and added to the Blockchain.

 ### Transaction Fee